magswer/magswer/README.md

 # 💫 About Me:
-Full Stack Web Developer with a background in linguistics and social studies
+Full Stack Web Developer with a background in Linguistics, Project Management and Social Studies

 ## 🌐 Socials: